 Are you up to date on the many ways to help manage and minimize your hearing loss?
 Find out the newest scientific developments in hearing loss devices and treatment!

-2015 has reined in different forms of hearing loss technology that can act as an alternative to or supplement for hearing aids.
-New hearing loss innovations released in February and March include:
+Time has reined in different forms of hearing loss technology that can act as an alternative to or supplement for hearing aids.
+New hearing loss innovations include:

 Although more research needs to be done concerning the nociception pathway and the reflexes it might produce, studying the system holds promise in terms of hearing loss therapy.
 Knowing the way our ears react to sound can help us to combat noise-related conditions such as tinnitus and hyperacusis, which is an increase in sensitivity to noise.